-Training over 6,000 teachers a year, it is important for the Seven Steps to ensure it is making a real difference in teachers' and students' lives.
+Training over 6,000 teachers a year, it's important for Seven Steps to ensure it's making a 'real' difference in teachers' and students' lives.

-To measure the success of the Seven Steps and the teachers running it, the Track Your Success tool was created to allow teachers and schools to assess student data prior to and after 10 weeks (on average) of implementation of the Seven Steps.
+To measure the success of the Seven Steps and the teachers running it, the Track Your Success tool was created to allow teachers and schools to assess student data before and after 10 weeks (on average) of implementation of the Seven Steps.